-- Flush plumbing to eliminate stagnant water if establishment has been non-operational during closure period - Hotels must change and/or upgrade HVAC filters as necessary to maximize fresh air (using the maximum filtration for the design of the ventilation system) and increase outdoor airflow rates where possible. - o Increase fresh air flow whenever possible to dilute containments, while keeping humidity levels as low as possible. - Workspaces for offices and the front desk will need to be spaced at least 6 feet between each employee - Front desks may provide a physical buffer between guest and employee; such as a plexiglass shield - Establish a disposal plan for contaminated materials, such as PPE and soiled cleaning supplies. - Furniture in common areas should be shifted to accommodate social distancing quidelines. - o If possible to source, install high efficiency air filters and HVAC systems. - o Install or adjust existing trash bins to those with lids that open without the need to touch the lids placed and available for use to staff and guests in all common areas. - Pools, gyms and other amenities must follow Emergency Orders and guidelines as developed.
+Flush plumbing to eliminate stagnant water if establishment has been non-operational during closure period

+- Hotels must change and/or upgrade HVAC filters or install UV-C disinfection equipment as necessary to maximize fresh air (using the maximum filtration for the design of the ventilation system) and increase outdoor airflow rates where possible. - Increase fresh air flow whenever possible to dilute containments, while keeping humidity levels as low as possible. - Workspaces for offices and the front desk will need to be spaced at least 6 feet between each employee - Front desks may provide a physical buffer between guest and employee, such as a plexiglass shield - Establish a disposal plan for contaminated materials, such as PPE and soiled cleaning supplies. - Furniture in common areas should be shifted to accommodate social and physical distancing guidelines. - o If possible, to source, install high efficiency air filters and HVAC systems. - o Install or adjust existing trash bins to those with lids that open without the need to touch the lids placed and available for use to staff and guests in all common areas. - Pools, gyms and other amenities must follow Emergency Orders and guidelines as developed.